Viky397/TorWICDataset/README.md

 The dataset provides 18 trajectories in 4 scenarios, including the baseline setup.
 Each trajectory contains the robot traversing through a static  configuration of the environment, starting and finishing at the fixed April-Tag.
 Users can stitch the trajectories together with the provided script to create routes with structural changes in the scene.
 A high-level overview of the scenarios and trajectories is listed in the table below.

 ![trajs](/Figures/trajs.png)

+## How to merge trajectories into ROS bags

+1) Clone this repository
+2) Ensure the Scenario folders that contain the dataset are in the repository folder
+3) Create a folder called ```outputs``` in the repository folder
+4) Run: ```python3 utils/create_rosbag_from_trajs.py <traj 1> <traj_2> ... <traj_n>``` \
+For example: ```python3 utils/create_rosbag_from_trajs.py 1-2 3-1```

+The script relies on ```pypcd``` to proces the laser scans.
+If you are using Python3, please use the following [version](https://github.com/dimatura/pypcd/pull/35).

+## Dataset FAQ
+Q) Is the sensor data synchronized? \
+A) The sensors on the OTTO 100 platform are not synchronized with each other.
+For our dataset, we used the RealSense image timestamps as the reference, and take the measurements with the closest timestamp from the LiDAR and the poses.
+The provided odometry and IMU data is not sub-sampled.
+Please contact us if you need the unprocessed, raw data (as rosbags).

+Q) How were the poses obtained? \
+A) The poses of the robot were obtained offline using a proprietary LiDAR-based SLAM solution.

+Q) How were the segmentation masks obtained? \
+A) The provided semantic segmentation masks are not perfect.
+We trained a semantic segmentation model on thousands of human-labeled warehouse images, and ran inference on the RGB images to obtain the masks.
+Unfortunately, the training data is proprietary and cannot be released.
+However, we release a subset of this dataset so users can fine-tune their models.

+Q) Where are the sensor intrinsics and extrinsics?
+How were they obtained?\
+A) This information is provided in the data Google Drive link in the text file.
+Sensor extrinsics are also provided in the ROS bags under the tf\_static topic.
+This information is the same for all trajectories.
+The RealSense camera was calibrated with the Intel's OEM calibration tool.
+Sensor extrinsics are factory calibrated.

+Q) What is the unit of the depth values? \
+A) The depth images from RealSense D435i are scaled by a factor of 1000.
+The uint16 values can be converted into float values and multiplied by 0.001 to get depth values in meters.

 ## POCD Citing